MBY04/MBY04/README.md

 <H1>About me:</H1>

 Hello!
-I'm Majed Alrawashdeh, my Github user is: @MBY04.
+I am Majed Alrawashdeh, my Github user is: @MBY04.

 👀 About me: I am a Computer Science student from the University of South Wales, aspiring to excel in my field.
 I have had a passion for computers and technology related things ever since I was a kid.